Querent-ai/querent-docs/querent/docs/features/retriever_traversar_review.md

 ## Summary

 Both retriever-based and traverser-based searches have unique strengths that cater to different types of queries and data analysis needs.
-Retriever-based search is ideal for quick, similarity-based searches using natural language queries, enhanced by the use of contextually aware embeddings.
+Retriever-based search is ideal for quick, similarity-based searches using natural language queries, enhanced by the use of Attention-Based Graph Embeddings.
 Traverser-based search, on the other hand, excels in exploring complex relationships within the data through graph traversal, offering deeper insights and a more comprehensive understanding of the data landscape.

 By leveraging these advanced search methods, R!AN empowers users to extract meaningful insights from their data, tailored to their specific requirements and contexts.